Examining digital devices at the Canadian border

 Solicitor-client privileged information

-Examining a digital device: What happens next
+Examining a personal digital device: What happens next

-If evidence of an infraction is found, the officer may seize your device.
-If the officer seizes or detains your device, they will explain the process and next steps to you, including your right to contest the seizure.
+If a contravention or evidence of one is found, the officer may detain or seize your device.
+For example, if the device contains evidence of importation of prohibited or restricted goods or other regulatory contravention, we may seize it.
+If the officer seizes or detains your device, they will explain the process and next steps to you, including your right to contest the seizure through the CBSA Recourse Office.

-The CBSA will contact you to arrange the return of your digital device.
+Once completed, we will return your device, provided we do not find evidence of a contravention.
+The CBSA will contact you to arrange the return of your personal digital device.

 Contesting a seizure

 If you wish to file an objection to a CBSA enforcement action, you must file a request for review within 90 days after the date of the enforcement action was taken.
-Requests for review may be submitted online at: https://www.cbsa-asfc.gc.ca/recourse-recours/menu-eng.html.

 Safeguarding Canadians

-Our officers perform regular examinations to ensure compliance with Canadian laws and regulations, including customs, immigration, and food, plants and animal legislation.
+Our officers perform regular examinations to ensure compliance with Canadian border laws and regulations, including customs, immigration, food, plants and animal legislation.
 If you are subject to an examination, you can expect to be treated in a courteous, dignified, and professional manner.

 - more in-depth questions